RocketLeagueMapmaking/UDK_RL_Setup/README.md

 # RocketLeagueMapMaking
-This is a script that will set up the entire UDK environment as it should be for Rocket League MapMaking, from start to finish.
+UDK_RL_Setup.bat is a script that will set up the entire UDK environment as it should be for Rocket League MapMaking, from start to finish.

 **Please use the download links for UDK and Park_P_Dummy_Assets (these are too large for GitHub)**
 * UDK 2015-02 https://drive.google.com/file/d/1ozqiKBgcWSgcq7X5J6g0AErKyevjMRwd/view?usp=sharing